Large-Scale Velocity Dispersion and the Cosmic Web: Results

 \subsection{Alignment of the cosmic velocity dispersion $\sigma^2_{ij}$}

 In the previous section, we have measured the anisotropy of the velocity dispersion field.
 The characteristic direction of the anisotropy, i.e. the main axis of the tensor field in wall-like structures and the minor axis in filament-like structures, contains additional information on the axes of collapse.
 In \autoref{fig:visu2}, we visualise the directions in walls (middle) and filaments (bottom) in the 18~$h^{-1}$Mpc cube using the direction-colour encoding shown in the coloured unit sphere.
 For wall-like structures the main axis of the velocity dispersion is perpendicular to the structure itself, whereas in filament-like structures the minor axis is parallel to the filament as expected from the collapse history of these regions.
 We can already see by eye that the characteristic directions are consistent over large distances across an entire segment of the cosmic web.
-This remains true for large structures even in the CDM simulation where the visualisations become however somewhat cluttered by small scale structures.
+This remains true for large structures even in the CDM simulation where the visualisations become however somewhat cluttered by small-scale structures.
 This long range consistency of the velocity dispersion tensor could be used in principle to further dissect the volume by unambiguously identifying individual walls and filaments.
-In this subsection, we will measure the typical extent of the alignment using a marked correlation function and measure its deviations induced by small scale perturbations.
+In this subsection, we will measure the typical extent of the alignment using a marked correlation function and measure its deviations induced by small-scale perturbations.

 Since filaments and walls are to first order not spatially curved, we expect the characteristic directions of the velocity dispersion field to be consistent over their typical sizes.
 To quantify this alignment as a function of distance, we use so-called marked correlation functions.
-They extend the classical correlation function framework \citep[cf.][]{Peebles1980} to study the spatial clustering of (usually scalar) properties of objects, so-called \emph{marks}.
-These marked correlation functions have already been successfully applied to study the clustering of galaxy properties \citep[e.g.][]{Beisbart2000, Sheth2005, Skibba2006, Skibba2013} and have more recently been suggested as a tool to constrain modified gravity models \citep{White2016}.
+They extend the classical correlation function framework \citep[cf.][]{Peebles1980} to study the spatial clustering of (usually scalar) properties of objects, so-called \emph{marks} \citep[][]{Stoyan1984, Stoyan1994}.
+These marked correlation functions have already been successfully applied to study the clustering of galaxy properties \citep[e.g.][]{Beisbart2000, Sheth2005, Skibba2006, Skibba2013}, the self-alignment and tidal field alignment of cosmic voids \citep[][]{Platen2008}, and have more recently been suggested as a tool to constrain modified gravity models \citep{White2016}.

 The commonly used marked correlation function \citep[e.g.][]{Sheth2005} is defined as the ratio of the weighted to the unweighted correlation function,